 - abdominal pain or cramping (often relieved by passing wind or faeces)

-- diarrhoea, constipation or a combination of both
+- diarrhea, constipation or a combination of both

 - a sensation that the bowels are not fully emptied (especially just after having a bowel movement)